Flea (musician): Rock and Roll Hall of Fame induction, Helen Burns, The Getaway, and memoir (2012–2019)

 On April 9, 2014, it was revealed that Flea was working on a new musical project, the band Antemasque, with former Mars Volta members Cedric Bixler-Zavala, Omar Rodríguez-López, and Dave Elitch.
-Two songs were released in early April though Flea has confirmed that he is not a member of the band and just recorded a few songs with them.
+Two songs were released in early April, although Flea has confirmed that he is not a member of the band and just recorded a few songs with them.
 Antemasque released their self-titled debut album on July 15, 2014.

-In February 2015, Flea posted photos to his Instagram page showing that he had broken his arm during a skiing trip.
+In February 2015, Flea posted photos on his Instagram page showing that he had broken his arm during a skiing trip.
 His injury delayed the recording of the Chili Peppers' eleventh studio album for six months.
 Production was expected to resume in mid-August according to Flea, who said on August 3 that he was healed enough to play bass again and continue recording.
 The Chili Peppers released their eleventh studio album, The Getaway, on June 17, 2016.
 The band embarked on a 151-date world tour which concluded in October 2017.

 Flea released his long-awaited memoir, Acid for the Children, on November 5, 2019.
 Flea first began the writing process in April 2014.
 The original scope of the book was to chronicle Flea's unconventional childhood (including his move from a "normal" life in the New York suburbs to a "bohemian" lifestyle in Los Angeles with his jazz-playing stepfather), his adventures in the L.A. streets, his "sometimes complex friendship and collaboration" with Chili Peppers co-founder Anthony Kiedis and the overall "tumultuous creative journey" of the band, which formed in 1983.